SAFETY IS OUR NUMBER ONE PRIORITY

 Every course starts with a safety instruction, which will cover the following:

-Danger during surfing
+Dangers during surfing

 Different dangers may occur in different surf spots.
 We will give you a spot introduction which will cover wave formation, tides and currents.
 Furthermore we will explain the different composition of beach and reef breaks.